Initiatives for Patients and Consumers

 Handling of Inquiries by the Medical Information Department

-Medical Information Dept. received approximately 60,000 inquiries in 2015, on a par with the previous year.
-About 70 percent of the inquiries came from pharmacists in hospitals or community pharmacies.
-By drug category, anti-influenza agents accounted for about 15 percent of all inquiries.
-The center also received many inquiries concerning anticancer agents, osteoporosis treatments, anti-thyroid agents, humanized anti-human IL-6 receptor monoclonal antibody for treatment, and long-acting erythropoietin-stimulating agents.
+Medical Information Dept. received approximately 60,000 inquiries in 2016, on par with the previous year.
+About 75 percent of the inquiries came from pharmacists in hospitals or community pharmacies.
+By drug category, anti-influenza agents accounted for about 18 percent of all inquiries.
+The center also received many inquiries concerning anticancer agents, osteoporosis treatments, humanized anti-human IL-6 receptor monoclonal antibody for treatment, and long-acting erythropoietin-stimulating agents.

 The staff at the center will continue working together to enhance customer satisfaction with a patient-oriented philosophy.